retroelec/T-HMI-C64/README.md

 - synchronization is rasterline-based, not cycle-exact
 - rarly C64 CPU is blocked after loading a game

 Since only a rudimentary disk drive emulation is available, only a few "multi-load" games can be played (e.g. Summer Games, World Games, The Dallas Quest).
 Most of the single filed games tested work well.
-A few games have minor graphics glitches and a small number of the games tested do not work at all.
+A few games have graphics glitches and a small number of the games tested do not work at all.

 </details>